onosAdmin/yolo_notes/label_studio_readme.md

 Warning:
-there is a bug that will prevent you from seeing your images, to avoid the bug make a temp project where you add the local storage of a valid project you want to work with after creating it  the other projects that used that folder will start to show the images as well
+there is a bug that will prevent you from seeing your images after you import the json In order to see the images you should add the local storage with the path of the project images, but without pressing sync storage
+Go to settings/storage:
+in my example is http://localhost:8080/projects/2/settings/storage add the source storage and the target storage check the config "Treat every bucket object as a source file"   or the images will not showup!
+DO NOT press the sync storage button
+You will now havbe the images showing up in the project